JamesSkemp/words/content/post/ghost-in-the-shell---scene-15-closing-credits.md

 +++
-title = "Ghost in the Shell - Scene 15: Closing Credits" summary = "Transcript of scene 15 of the movie Ghost in the Shell.
+title = "Ghost in the Shell - Scene 15: Closing Credits" description = "Transcript of scene 15 of the movie Ghost in the Shell.
 Just the closing credits, with some great ending music. [slnet0514:bba3920f-ac30-4952-b2d2-8f11e2456541]" draft = false comments = true date = "2008-06-01T17:45:00-05:00"